squeeton/the-dim/~Sessions/2025-04-23 Session Note.md

 all the hardmoss comes from [[Sunder]]

-they want us to talk to someone higher up. they want us to talk to the [[Sifter]]. the Sifter investigates and sifts for the truth.
+they want us to talk to someone higher up. they want us to talk to the [[The Sifters]]. the Sifter investigates and sifts for the truth.

 we are led to [[Sifter Jan]], she invited us into the house.